deriv-com/deriv-static-content/public/scripts/packages/marketing/README.md

 # @deriv-com/marketing-utils

-A brief description of the marketing-utils package goes here.
+Description of the marketing-utils package goes here.